cego/curl-handle-reuse-laravel-octane/README.md

 composer require cego/curl-handle-reuse-laravel-octane
 ```

+# Contributing
+Feel free to open issues or pull requests if you have any suggestions or improvements.
+Remember to run php-cs-fixer, unittests and phpstan before opening a pull request.

 # Performance
 You can expect to reduce the latency of outgoing requests by 2 times the latency roundtrip.
 The speedup factor will depend on the latency of the server you are connecting to, compared to the execution time of the endpoint you are calling.